 Keywords: HPV prevalence, type-specific distribution, cervical cancer, PCR, Niger State, Nigeria

 Introduction Cervical cancer remains a significant public health concern, ranking as the fourth most common cancer among women worldwide, with the majority of cases occurring in low- and middle-income countries (World Health Organization [WHO], 2021).
 Persistent infection with oncogenic types of Human Papillomavirus (HPV), particularly high-risk types such as HPV16 and HPV18, has been established as the primary cause of cervical cancer (Arthur et al., 2023; Carter et al., 2020).
 Globally, HPV contributes to nearly all cases of cervical cancer, as well as a substantial proportion of other anogenital and oropharyngeal malignancies (Itarat et al., 2019).
 HPV is a non-enveloped DNA virus belonging to the Papillomaviridae family, with more than 200 identified genotypes.
 These are broadly classified into low-risk types, associated with benign lesions like genital warts, and high-risk types, associated with cervical intraepithelial neoplasia and cervical cancer (Arthur et al., 2023).
 The distribution and prevalence of HPV types vary significantly by geographical region, age, and population-specific behavioral and socio-demographic factors (Li et al., 2022).
 In Nigeria, cervical cancer is the second most common cancer among women and one of the leading causes of cancer-related deaths, particularly in areas with limited access to screening and HPV vaccination (Emeribe et al., 2023).
 Although HPV vaccination has been introduced in some regions, uptake remains low, and national HPV screening programs are still developing (Onwuamah et al., 2023).
 Therefore, data on the prevalence and type-specific distribution of HPV infection are essential to guide policy development and implement targeted public health interventions.
-Despite several studies on HPV in various parts of Nigeria, there is a paucity of data specific to Niger State (Yahaya et al., 2019).
+Despite several studies on HPV in various parts of Nigeria, there is a paucity of data specific to Niger State (Yahaya et al., 2019) please rephase the sentence.
 Local epidemiological surveillance is critical in understanding HPV transmission dynamics and informing cervical cancer prevention strategies in the region.
 This study was conducted to determine the prevalence and type-specific distribution of HPV infection among women in Niger State, Nigeria, using molecular methods such as PCR and DNA sequencing (Brancaccio et al., 2018).
-The study also sought to examine the relationship between HPV infection and cytological abnormalities as a basis for recommending evidence-based interventions such as HPV vaccination and integrated screening.
+The study also sought to examine the relationship between HPV infection and cytological abnormalities as a basis for recommending evidence-based interventions such as HPV vaccination and integrated screening please include the reference.

 Materials and Methods